XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 - Lock a prediction¹
 - Cancel a prediction¹
 - Pick a winning side¹
-- Start, Stop, Cancel, Lock and pick a side through commands
+- Start, Stop, Cancel, Lock and pick a side through commands¹

 ¹ Currently its only possible to do these things if its launched through the extension.